 This will not only reduce the cart abandonment rates on your online store, but also increase the average order numbers on your eCommerce store.

 According to HubSpot studies, 24% of customers are more likely to spend more money buying more stuff.
-Just to reach number for getting the orders with free shipping.
-This is why it’s just a perfect way to increase the average order numbers on your store.
+Just to reach the number for getting the orders with free shipping.
+This is why it’s just a perfect way to increase the average order numbers in your store.

 Keeping the trick with cart reminder popups, you can offer free shipping to the customers.
 When a certain number of items are added to the cart, reaching the specified amount.

 Or in another scenario, the amount is not enough for the free shipping.
 Here you show another popup informing the customer about that.
 So that they will add more items to reach the amount for free shipping.

 We have already discussed the effectiveness of exit-intent popups.
 The way they are in reducing the shopping cart abandonment with the help of contact forms.

 But there’s another use case for the brilliant exit-intent triggering.
 Sales offers.
 This is some magic that can keep any customer on the website and convince them to make shopping in your store.

 Just a simple popup offering a coupon for a discount on the products offered on the store, and you own the customer’s heart.

 Discounts are some magical tools that can promote more sales among your customers.
 Even a little discount can keep a customer from abandoning the cart on your eCommerce.

 A coupon exit-intent popup will not only reduce the shopping cart abandonment.
 It will also increase the conversion rates on your website.